Kristin Gjesdal

 Kristin Gjesdal is a Norwegian philosopher and Professor of Philosophy at Temple University.
 She is known for her expertise in the field of hermeneutics (focusing especially on Hans-Georg Gadamer), nineteenth-century philosophy, aesthetics, and phenomenology.
-Gjesdal is a member of The Norwegian Academy of Science and Letters.
+Gjesdal is a member of The Norwegian Academy of Science and Letters and she serves on the editorial board of the Stanford Encyclopedia of Philosophy as a subject area expert for 19th Century Philosophy.